Andrew-S-Rosen/cbe504/main.typ

 $ r_ce("P") = (k_2 K_"ads" p_ce("A") conc("*")_0)/(1 + K_"ads" p_ce("A") + k_2/k_"des"). $
 We can see that the pseudo-steady state solution is identical to the quasi-equilibrium solution when $k_2\/k_"des" << 1 + K_"ads" p_ce("A")$.
 This is expected to be the case for the quasi-equilibrium approach since $k_"des"$ must be very high compared to $k_2$ for quasi-equilibrium to be invoked in the first place.
+The quasi-equilibrium approximation can be thought of as a more strict approximation than the pseudo-steady state hypothesis, as demonstrated by this example.

 ==== Limiting Cases